circle117/circle117.github.io/_posts/2022-08-22-Core-Java-Objects-and-Classes.md

 ### Object Destruction

-Java does **automatic garbage collection**, doesn't support destructors
+Java does **automatic garbage collection**

 For resources other than memory, use a **close()** method

 ## 4.7 Packages

+group classes in a collection called a package

 ### Package Name